AIA, LEED AP Principal

 Karin holds degrees from Columbia University and UC Berkeley, and is a licensed architect in California and New York.
 Her work has appeared in several exhibitions and publications, including California Homes; Science & Spirit; Architectural Digest; San Francisco Chronicle Sunday Magazine; Sunset Magazine; The Sacramento Bee; The San Francisco Examiner Sunday Magazine; and The New York Times.

-Mary Sheffield joined KPa+d after a career path which took her from architecture into real estate development and sales, then back to architecture.
-She graduated with a degree in Architecture and Urban Planing from University Pontificia Bolivariana in her native Colombia.
-After graduating from college, she ran her own design-build practice where she gained a broad range of experience.
+Mary Sheffield joined KPa+d in 2017 after a career path which took her from architecture into real estate development and sales, then back to architecture.

+As the most junior architecture staff in the office, Abigail has touched most of the projects we have worked on in the last few years.
+Her greatest achievements so far have been a significant involvement in a documents and modeling of two new homes on the boards, as well as managing the drawings for a variety of other projects.
 Before coming to KPa+d, Abigail worked in her school’s architectural library, interned for a color consultant and did sales and design at Galleria Tile.
-Her work history has informed her interest in design details and the client experience, which she hopes to bring to new projects with the firm.
+Her work history has informed her interest in design details and the client experience, which she has brought to her work with us.

 Quin, a native New Yorker with roots in the Hudson Valley, joined KPa+d as an apprentice in Human Relations early in 2018.
 There, she quickly became skilled at the art of listening and collaborative communication with staff (with or without treats).
 And her unfailing knack for signaling the end of a workday – without smartphone or timepiece – did not escape the notice of her employer.
 Quin’s curiosity and nose for intuitive intervention in the workplace finally earned her the coveted post of Chief Morale Officer in August 2019.
 Her promotion was greeted with smiles (ours) and wags (hers).